The removal of both testes to render the male rat sterile.

 Provide non-ravel cloth (e.g., fleece or t-shirt type material) for bedding, preferably white or light-colored, so that signs of urination or bleeding are easily visible.
 In addition, provide an extra clean set of bedding if the rat is expected to wait awhile before the surgery (the bedding may become soiled).

 Making sure the rat is well hydrated helps to prevent dehydration throughout the perioperative period.
 Note that the maintenance fluid volume for rats is approximately 100 mL/kg/day.
-Warmed, IV or SQ, crystalloid fluids (e.g. lactated Ringers or Hartmann’s solutions or normal saline) may be required to maintain hydration perioperatively.
+Warmed, IV or SQ, crystalloid fluids (e.g., lactated Ringers or Hartmann’s solutions or Normal Saline-0.9% Sodium Chloride) may be required to maintain hydration perioperatively.

 Since rats possess serum atropine esterase, which rapidly hydrolyzes atropine, administering atropine for secretion reduction or for its vagolytic effects may not be that effective.
 In cases where secretion reduction is necessary, and depending upon the procedure, the veterinarian may elect to use glycopyrrolate.
 (Bruce & Olson, 2008; Harkness, et al, 2010 )

 Preemptive analgesia should be used cautiously in rats.
 Although it may be desirable to reduce effects of pain upon arousing in recovery, and provide the ability to reduce the percentage of gas anesthetic when giving an opioid such as buprenorphine prior to the anesthetic, both opioids and particularly NSAIDs (such as Metacam or carprofen) are best used postoperatively when blood pressure is more stable and the side effects less. *Note, that the use of NSAIDs alone does not require reduction of gas anesthetic.
 (Flecknell & Richardson, 2009; Bennett, 2012)